 A minor Shinigami character that expresses interest in the human world and what Ryuk is doing.

-The highest ranking female Shinigami that resembles a stick covered with eyes.
+The highest ranking Shinigami, Nu resembles a rock covered with eyes.
 Only the King is more powerful than she is.
 She likes repentance and dislikes sound.